leighstephenson/weekend-react-gallery/README.md

 2. Run `npm install`
 2. Now open the built-in terminal and enter `npm run server
 3. In a different tab of the terminal, enter `npm run client`
 4. A browser window should open automatically.
-Thanks for viewing!

 ## Usage